shawnway210/ConwayPropertyManagement/README.md

-config.py: Configuration settings for the Flask application. models.py: SQLAlchemy models for User, Property, Review, Image, and PropertyUser. routes.py: Flask routes for handling HTTP requests. requirements.txt: List of Python packages required for the backend.
+config.py: Configuration settings for the Flask application. models.py: SQLAlchemy models for User, Property, Review, Image, and PropertyUser. routes.py: Flask routes for handling HTTP requests.
-Contributing
-If you'd like to contribute to this project, follow these steps:

-Fork the repository.
-Create a new branch: git checkout -b feature-name
-Make your changes and commit them: git commit -m 'Description of changes' Push to the branch: git push origin feature-name Submit a pull request.